vadim-miller2/book-test1/index.md

                                 #include <connect/services/netcache_api.hpp>     // if you use CNetCacheAPI#include <connect/services/neticache_client.hpp> // if you use CNetICacheClient

-An even easier way to get a new CGI application started is to use the [new\_project](http://www.ncbi.nlm.nih.gov/toolkit/doc/book/ch_proj/#ch_proj.new_project_Starting) script:
+An even easier way to get a new CGI application started is to use the [new\_project](ch_proj.html#ch_proj.new_project_Starting) script:

                             new_project mycgi app/netcache

 #### <span class="title">Establish the NetCache service name</span>

 All applications using <span class="nctnt ncbi-app">NetCache</span> must use a service name.
 A service name is essentially just an alias for a group of <span class="nctnt ncbi-app">NetCache</span> servers from which the load balancer can choose when connecting the <span class="nctnt ncbi-app">NetCache</span> client and server.
 For applications with minimal resource requirements, the selected service may be relatively unimportant, but applications with large resource requirements may need their own dedicated <span class="nctnt ncbi-app">NetCache</span> servers.
-But in all cases, developers should contact <span class="oem_span"> <grid-core@ncbi.nlm.nih.gov> </span> and ask what service name to use for new applications.
+But in all cases, developers should contact <span class="oem_mark">grid-core@ncbi.nlm.nih.gov</span> and ask what service name to use for new applications.

 Service names must match the pattern <span class="nctnt ncbi-monospace">[A-Za-z\_][A-Za-z0-9\_]\*</span>, must not end in <span class="nctnt ncbi-monospace">\_lb</span>, and are not case-sensitive.
 Limiting the length to 18 characters is recommended, but there is no hard limit.